siberianfox/tinygwiki/Troubleshooting.md

 ...and other user the problem stopped when they located and fixed a short in the limit switch wiring.

 DIAGNOSIS: We don't think this is a TinyG problem.
 Solution - check your switch and motor wiring for reliability and shorts.

+## Firmware Update Verification Failure
+PROBLEM:  While attempting to update TinyG's firmware via avrdude, the verification process fails with the error: avrdude: <P>`verification error; content mismatch`
+DIAGNOSIS:  The simple answer is the XMEGA processor's LOCKBITS are "locked".
+Click here to read how to fix this.